NFL Rumors: Kyler Murray, Cardinals May Be In Contract Talks

 — ProFootballTalk (@ProFootballTalk) April 12, 2019

-One reason for the Cardinals to want to sign Murray early, according to Florio, is that Murray is also a baseball player, having been drafted in the first round by the Oakland Athletics last year.
-While Murray announced when he entered the NFL Draft that he was giving up baseball to concentrate on football full time, the team may wish to get that commitment in writing prior to using the top draft pick on him.
+One reason for the Cardinals to want to sign Murray early, according to Florio, is that the former Sooners star is also a baseball player, having been drafted in the first round by the Oakland Athletics last year.
+While Murray announced when he entered the NFL Draft that he was giving up baseball to concentrate on football full-time, the team may wish to get that commitment in writing prior to using the top draft pick on him.

-The latest CBS Sports mock draft, published Thursday, has the Cardinals drafting Murray #1, and trading Rosen to the New York Giants.
-There’s been other speculation, however, that the Cardinals may want to draft Murray and keep Rosen, in order to establish a position of strength at the quarterback spot.
+The latest CBS Sports mock draft, published Thursday, has the Cardinals drafting Murray No. 1, and trading Rosen to the New York Giants.
+There has been additional speculation, however, that the Cardinals may want to draft Murray and keep Rosen, in order to establish a position of strength at the quarterback spot.